kaushikd24/LLM-Policy-Optimization/README.md

 ---

-### Learn More
+## Learn More

 - **DPO**: [Direct Preference Optimization](https://arxiv.org/abs/2305.18290)
 - **GRPO**: [DeepSeekMath: Pushing the Limits of Mathematical Reasoning in Open Language Models](https://arxiv.org/abs/2402.03300)

 ---

-### License
+## License

 This project is licensed under the MIT License.

 ---

-### Acknowledgements
+## Acknowledgements

-- DPO: Based on the original Stanford DPO paper by Rafailov et al. (2023)
+- Based on the original Stanford DPO paper by Rafailov et al. (2023)
-- GRPO: Based on the original DeepSeekMath Reasoning paper by the DeepSeek team.
+- HuggingFace 🤗 team and PEFT for making adapters dead simple
-- HuggingFace team and PEFT for making adapters dead simple
+- Thanks to the contributors and the open-source community for their support and resources.